 - Use them in popcorn balls

 I don't even have enough stale marshmallows to try all these, but now I'm looking forward to discovering my next bag of dried out marshmallows so I can start experimenting again.
 I think I'll start with stirring them into brownie mix first .. or maybe I'll sprinkle them on some oatmeal.
-Oh, the suffering I must endure to experiment for The Fat Dollar! :)
+Oh, where to start first!

 Summary Cost Savings: